TheOdinProject/curriculum/advanced_html_css/accessibility/wai_aria.md

 ### What is WAI-ARIA?

-WAI-ARIA stands for - *deep breath* - the Web Accessibility Initiative's Accessible Rich Internet Applications specification. <span id="wai-aria-purpose">The purpose of WAI-ARIA (often referred to as just ARIA) is to define a way to make web content more accessible when native HTML is unable to do so.</span> Think of ARIA as something that fills in the accessible gaps left by native HTML.
+WAI-ARIA stands for - *deep breath* - the Web Accessibility Initiative's Accessible Rich Internet Applications specification.
+The purpose of WAI-ARIA (often referred to as just ARIA) is to define a way to make web content more accessible when native HTML is unable to do so.
+Think of ARIA as something that fills in the accessible gaps left by native HTML.

-<span id="aria-limitations">It's important to note that ARIA can only modify the semantics or context of an element.
-ARIA *can't*:</span>
+It's important to note that ARIA can only modify the semantics or context of an element.
+ARIA *can't*:

 - Modify an element's appearance
 - Modify an element's behavior